ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/getting-started.md

 ```
 This installs the Ballerina distribution to `/opt/ballerina`.

+## Installing via the Ballerina platform zip file

+>> **Note**: Before you install Ballerina using the zip file, ensure that you have Java Development Kit (JDK) version 1.8 installed.

+[Download the Ballerina platform zip file](/downloads) and unzip it to a preferred location using an archiver tool of your choice.
+This creates a directory named `ballerina-platform-<version>` in your system.

+Follow one of the steps below depending on your operating system to configure your system environment to run Ballerina:

+* If your operating system is Linux or Mac OS, set the PATH environment variable to point to the bin directory of the unzipped Ballerina distribution.
+* If your operating system is Windows, add a new environment variable specifying the following values:
+  * Variable name: PATH
+  * Variable value: The location of the bin directory of the unzipped Ballerina distribution.
+For example,  c:/Program Files/Ballerina/ballerina-platform-<version>/bin

 ## Uninstalling Ballerina

 To remove an existing Ballerina installation, go to the Ballerina installation location and delete the Ballerina directory.

+>> **Note**:
-The Ballerina installation location is usually `/Library/Ballerina` in Mac OS X, `/opt/ballerina` in Linux, and `C:\Program Files\Ballerina\` in Windows.
+>> * If you installed Ballerina via an installer, the installation location is usually `/Library/Ballerina` in Mac OS X, `/opt/ballerina` in Linux, and `C:\Program Files\Ballerina\` in Windows.
-You should also remove the Ballerina bin directory from your PATH environment variable.
+>> * If you installed Ballerina using the Ballerina platform zip file, be sure to remove the Ballerina PATH environment variable that you set in your system environment.

 ## Getting help